The image above shows our Poppy Seed Pod watch on the right.

 In addition to its standard collections, Holzkern periodically releases limited editions and collaborations, adding an element of exclusivity and anticipation among its followers.
 These special releases often showcase unique designs, highlighting the brand’s creativity and willingness to push the boundaries of traditional watchmaking.

-TruWood watches stand as a testament to the fusion of elegance, sustainability, and social responsibility.
+TruWood watches say that they stand as a testament to the fusion of elegance, sustainability, and social responsibility.
 Originating from Vancouver, Canada, TruWood has garnered attention in the watch industry for its commitment to crafting timepieces that seamlessly integrate natural elements while making a positive impact on the environment and society.
 They have some relatively low cost wood watches available.

 The hallmark of TruWood watches lies in their eco-friendly construction.
 The brand meticulously selects sustainable materials for its timepieces.
 From bamboo and maple to ebony and sandalwood, each watch encapsulates the organic beauty of nature, with distinct grain patterns that make every piece unique.

 TruWood stands out not only for its eco-conscious approach but also for its philanthropic endeavours.
 The brand partners with organizations focused on social causes, such as providing education, clean water, and support for communities in need.
-Through these collaborations, they extends their commitment to making a positive impact beyond the realm of watchmaking.
+Through these collaborations, they extend their commitment to making a positive impact beyond the realm of watchmaking.

 What sets Danevych’s work apart is the complexity of his wooden watches.
 Despite the challenges presented by using wood as the sole material, he integrates remarkable complications such as tourbillons, minute repeaters, and perpetual calendars into his designs.
 These complications, traditionally seen in high-end luxury watches, showcase Danevych’s unparalleled craftsmanship and technical expertise.